molview/molview_blog/herman.md

 I've created MolView because I wanted to build organic molecules in my browser without having to suffer from archaic Java applets or extremely ugly looking sites.
-I'm still improving MolView because the project is still exiting me.
+I'm still improving MolView because there are a lot of possibilities waiting to be explored.
-I hope MolView can help you to understand the world of molecules more easily!
+I hope MolView can help you to understand the world of molecules better than you did before!